How Important Is Play To Your Child?

 Developing Communication and Social Skills

 As children develop, play evolves but continues to have an important role in their growth and development.
-Play is important because it helps children develop positive relationships with their playmates and that includes parents who are actively involved.
+Play helps children to develop positive relationships with their playmates and that includes parents who are actively involved.
 Children use their imagination while they play to create fantastical worlds and then share these worlds using their communication and social skills.

 Children learn early on that being able to communicate with others is necessary to make friends and play with others.
 Learning to share toys and their play area becomes necessary for group play to be fun.
 They begin to appreciate the value of their playmates and learn the idea of friendship.